 - In Funny Games, two clean-cut young men wear white gloves, making them look a little like golfers.
 The wife asks about them because they didn't take them off inside of the house, and Paul claims he has eczema.
 They wear them to hide their fingerprints.

-- In Star Wars, after his father, Darth Vader cuts off one of his hands with a lightsaber, Luke Skywalker wears a black gauntlet over the cybernetic hand he gets as a replacement.
+- In Return of the Jedi, after his father, Darth Vader cuts off one of his hands with a lightsaber, Luke Skywalker wears a black gauntlet over the cybernetic hand he gets as a replacement.
 This marks him as Not So Different from his father.
-Similarly, before going to the dark side, Anakin too lost a hand and wore a black gauntlet over to prosthetic.
+Similarly, before going to the dark side, Anakin too lost a hand and wore a black gauntlet over the prosthetic.
 Later on of course, Anakin was horribly disfigured shortly after turning to the dark side and ended up with the rest of his limbs replaced and having to wear a life support system covered in black armor at all times, making the original black glove kind of moot.

-- However, Luke's prosthesis is much more lifelike, contrasting with Anakin's iron skeletal hand, and he is sometimes seen without the glove.
+- However, Luke's prosthesis is much more lifelike, contrasting with Anakin's iron skeletal hand, and he is sometimes seen without the glove, and in Return of the Jedi, he doesn't actually even don the glove until a stray blaster bolt damages the false skin covering the hand.

 - Judge Dee: a character keeps his gloves on to hide the fact that he badly injured it by touching a freshly-lacquered table after murdering a woman.